-Thank you to all who were involved in this season's fieldwork: the lessor short-tailed bat monitoring team of Warren Simpson, Louise McLaughlin and our volunteers Holly and Angus; thank you to our extra PIT taggers Hannah Edmonds, Colin O'Donnell and Moira Pryde, handlers Maddie van der Wetering, Jane Tansell, Jo Filmer, Sina Sibler, and Monique Jansen van Rensburg, , and to all the others who came out to help in the evenings, too many to name.
+Thank you to all who were involved in this season's fieldwork: the lessor short-tailed bat monitoring team of Bex Jackson, Warren Simpson, Louise McLaughlin and our volunteer Helen; thank you to our extra PIT tagger Hannah Edmonds, our extra handlers Maddie van der Wetering and Chloe Corne and to all the others who came out to help in the evenings, too many to name.

-To the Eglinton long-tailed crew and the Milford Road rangers thanks so much for your support and tolerance.
+To the Eglinton long-tailed crew and the Milford Road rangers, thanks so much for your support and tolerance.
 Thanks also to all the pest control teams who worked in the valley over the last year.
 Thank you to the DOC electronics team and Stu Cockburn for their ongoing technological support and gadgets to help us out.
 Lastly thanks to Moira Pryde, our team member from afar for all her expertise and support.